Tyrrell DG016: Overview

 The DG016 was raced in two different championships: for 1987 only there was the Colin Chapman Trophy for constructors of cars equipped with naturally aspirated engines.
 Tyrrell were the only team to run two cars in this category for the entire season and thus easily won this championship, finishing over 100 points ahead of Larrousse-Calmels in second, while Palmer and Streiff finished first and second respectively in the equivalent championship for drivers, the Jim Clark Cup.

 The car was also reasonably successful in the main Constructors' Championship, with Palmer and Streiff managing five points finishes between them: Palmer finished fifth in Monaco and Streiff sixth in his home race in France; a large attrition rate in Germany enabled Streiff to finish fourth and Palmer fifth; and Palmer again benefited from attrition to finish fourth in Australia.
 Palmer came 11th in the main Drivers' Championship with 7 points while Streiff came 15th with 4; the combined 11 points gave Tyrrell sixth in the Constructors' Championship, ahead of such turbo-powered teams as Arrows and Brabham.

-The DG016's airbox/engine cover, which connected the top of the roll hoop to the rear end of the bodywork in a continuous curve, was a contrasting design to those of the other naturally-aspirated engine teams of 1987.
+This car, paradoxically, represented both a technical advance and an anachronism, because at the same time that the DG016's airbox/engine cover, which connected the top of the roll hoop to the rear end of the bodywork in a continuous curve (anticipating the current configuration of cars with lower air intakes, common from 1989 onwards), being a contrasting design to those of the other naturally-aspirated engine teams of 1987; it was also the last Formula 1 car to use aluminum in its chassis construction (specifically, panels on the underside of the monocoque).
 AGS initially mounted a large air scoop on top of their car's engine cover before replacing it with a smaller inlet, while March and Larrousse simply removed their engine covers entirely.
 When F1 mandated naturally-aspirated engines for 1989, the majority of teams adopted a similar design to the DG016.

 The DG016 was replaced for by the Tyrrell 017.